Abdullahbotxp/AutoFilterBotV3/README.md

 ## Tips
 * You can use `|` to separate query and file type while searching for specific type of file.
 For example: `Avengers | video`
 * If you don't want to create a channel or group, use your chat ID / username as the channel ID.
-When you send a file to a bot, it will be saved in the database.
+When you send a file to a bot it will be saved in the database.

 ## Thanks to
 * [Pyrogram](https://github.com/pyrogram/pyrogram)